 - Link other cards or accounts.
 Connect your credit or debit cards to spend directly from them via your PayPal account, or link a bank account to transfer money to or from your PayPal balance.

 - Send and receive money.
 Transfer money between PayPal accounts with only an email address and smartphone.
-Funds go right into your PayPal Cash Plus balance, which you can withdraw to your bank account.
+Funds go right into your PayPal Balance account, which you can withdraw to a linked bank account.

 - Set up direct deposit.
-Forward your PayPal Cash Plus account and routing number to your employer or another agency to deposit checks directly into your account.
+Forward your PayPal Balance account and routing numbers to your employer or another agency to deposit checks directly into your account.